WoPoss-project/Pygmalion/README.md

 ]
 ```

-The emergence and disparition dates have been converted to their index in an `Array` containing all the possible dates between the earliest and latest dates of the data.
-If the disparition is `"None"` it will converted to `-1`.
+The emergence and disappearance dates have been converted to their index in an `Array` containing all the possible dates between the earliest and latest dates of the data.
+If the disappearance is `"None"` it will converted to `-1`.

 In order, the following elements are drawn:

 - The legend: rendered according to the modalities used and the form's version.
 - The etymology: rendered according to its value (either `false`, `"unknown"`, or `Array`).
 - The collocation/group displays on the left-hand side of the visualization.
-- The definitions: rendered according to the emergence and disparition dates, as well as the modalities (color) and confidence in the modal descriptions.
+- The definitions: rendered according to the emergence and disappearance dates, as well as the modalities (color) and confidence in the modal descriptions.
 - The scale: always rendered with centuries.
 Adapts elements length depending on data.
-- When a definition is clicked, the relationship arrows: generated with a fairly simple calculation for the `[[x0, y0], [x1, y0], [x1, y1], [x2, y1]]` corrdinates.
+- When a definition is clicked, the relationship arrows: generated with a fairly simple calculation for the `[[x0, y0], [x1, y0], [x1, y1], [x2, y1]]` coordinates.

 For the network graph, the data is converted again: